TIMELESS PRACTICES TO IMPROVE STUDENT LEARNING

 So many standards, so little time!
 Here’s how Dr. Robert Marzano concluded his research (2001) on the issue: “The sheer number of standards is the biggest impediment to implementing standards.”

 In 2003, I wrote Power Standards: Identifying the Standards That Matter the Most to address this challenge.
-The process worked great, but many misinterpreted the term “power” to mean only certain standards are important and not to worry if they didn’t get to the others.
-As a result, I rebranded the process, Priority Standards, to underscore the point that certain standards should receive greater emphasis than others, but that all standards must still be taught.
+I republished this original work in 2023 as a 20th Anniversary Reprint entitled, Power Standards: Identifying the Standards Essential for Student Success.
+The process works great, then as well as now, but in the past, many misinterpreted the term “power” to mean only that certain standards were important and not to worry if they didn’t get to the others.
+As a result, I rebranded the process, Priority Standards, to underscore the point that certain standards should receive greater instructional emphasis than others, but that all standards must still be taught.
 The cautionary phrase became, “Prioritization, NOT elimination!”

 In 2013, I wrote Prioritizing the Common Core: Identifying Specific Standards to Emphasize the Most (republished as Prioritizing Common Core State Standards in 2021).
-Applicable to all standards in all grade levels in every state, not just the Common Core, this updates and expands the original process by clearly distinguishing Priority Standards as the most rigorous or comprehensive ones, and the others—the Supporting Standards—as the instructional scaffolds to the priorities.
-Below, our education consulting firm provides a synopsis of what you can expect to gain from utilizing this proven teaching resource.
+Applicable to all standards in all grade levels in every state, not just the Common Core, this volume updates and expands the original process by clearly distinguishing Priority Standards as the most rigorous or comprehensive ones, and the others—the Supporting Standards—as the instructional scaffolds to the priorities.
+Below is a synopsis of what you can expect to gain from utilizing this proven "timeless" practice--still as relevant and needed today as ever before.

 Prioritizing the Common Core: Identifying Specific Standards to Emphasize the Most (2013), Now Prioritizing Common Core State Standards (2021)